ustaxcourt/case-management-rfq/Appendix B.md

 The Court maintains a data network that operates in a Windows environment and supports approximately 250 internal users.
 The Court currently contracts with Iron Bow Technologies, LLC for a broad variety of network-related services.

-The Court‘s future EF-CMS will have three virtualized environments:
+The Court’s future EF-CMS will have three virtualized environments:

 - A Development Environment that will support software configuration, custom-development, data migration, and test case/data creation.